mjordan/islandora_log_ingest/README.md

 Its purpose it to provide a simple way of relating PIDs to identifiers defined in incoming objects' metadata datastreams.

+## Configuration

+To add your own log entry prefix, define your delimiters, or change the default log file location from [Drupal install directory]/sites/default/files/islandora_log_ingest.txt, visit admin/islandora/tools/log_ingest.

 ## Usage

-Install and enable the module.
-To add your own log entry prefix or to change the default log file location from [Drupal install directory]/sites/default/files/islandora_log_ingest.txt, visit admin/islandora/tools/log_ingest.
+Install and enable (and configure) the module.
 All objects ingested after the module is endabled will be logged.

 ## Maintainer